Is a blue wave coming? That’s one of many things we will be talking about on today’s show with Denise from California.

 Continue reading Episode Fifteen: Is a blue wave coming

-In this episode I conclude my conversation with Detective Small a veteran of the NYC Police Department’s Human Relations Unit by discussing solutions in training for the department.
+In this episode I conclude my conversation with Detective Small a veteran of the NYC Police Department’s Human Relations Unit.
+We discuss solutions in training for the department and policing the community.

 I ask Detective Small to paint a picture of how the New York City Police Department would look if it wanted to improve itself, the quality of policing and its relationship with the public.